JetBrains/kotlin/GRADLE_PLUGIN.md

         // Artifact object or just its name may be used artifact 'foo'
         artifact kotlinArtifacts.bar

+        // Artifacts from other projects are also allowed artifact project(':bazProject'), 'bazLibrary'

         // Interopability libraries are also allowed
         // Use it instead of the `useInterop` method available in versions before 0.3.4